bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Empty Pseudo-class</h4>

-The :empty pseudo-class allows elements that do not contain children or text nodes to be selected.
-Comments, processing instructions, and empty text nodes are not considered children and are not treated as such.
+<p>The :empty pseudo-class allows elements that do not contain children or
+text nodes to be selected.
+Comments, processing instructions, and empty text nodes are not considered children and are not treated as such.</p>

-Using the div:empty pseudo-class will identify divisions without any children or text nodes.
+<p>Using the div:empty pseudo-class will identify divisions without any children
+or text nodes.
 Below the divisions on lines 2 and 3 are selected, as they are completely empty.
 Even though the second division contains a comment, it is not considered to be a child, thus leaving the division empty.
-The first division contains text, the fourth division contains one blank text space, and the last division contains a strong child element, thus they are all ruled out and are not selected.
+The first division contains text, the fourth division contains one blank text space, and the last division contains a strong child element, thus they are all ruled out and are not selected.</p>

 <h4>CSS</h4>